Kochab and Pherkad: The Guardians of the Pole

-Because they are so close to Polaris and the north celestial pole, they can be observed every night of the year from the heavily populated areas of the northern hemisphere, and at some times from as far south as Brazil, much of Africa and far northern Australia.
+Because they are so close to Polaris and the north celestial pole, you can see Kochab and Pherkad every night of the year from the heavily populated areas of the Northern Hemisphere, and at some times from as far south as Brazil, much of Africa and far northern Australia.

-Although they appear close together in the sky, Kochab and Pherkad are not related in any way.
-Kochab is about 126 light-years away, whereas Pherkad is nearly four times farther, at about 480 light-years.
+Although they appear close together in our sky, Kochab and Pherkad are not related in any way, in space.
+Kochab lies about 130 light-years distant, while Pherkad is nearly four times farther at about 480 light-years.

-Continually circling around Polaris, near the north celestial pole, Kochab and Pherkad are sometimes called “Guardians of the Pole.
+Continually circling around Polaris, near the north celestial pole, Kochab and Pherkad are often called Guardians of the Pole.

-At times Kochab and Pherkad were seen as two calves, because they keep as close to the pole as calves to their mother.
+At times, Kochab and Pherkad were seen as two calves because they keep as close to the pole as calves to their mother.
 The name Pherkad appears to be derived from an Arabic term for calf.

-Kochab’s position is: RA: 14h 50m 42s, dec: +74° 09′ 20″
+Kochab’s position is: RA: 14h 50m 42.3s, dec: +74° 09′ 20″

-Pherkad’s position is: RA: 15h 20m 44s, dec: +71° 50′ 02″
+Pherkad’s position is: RA: 15h 20m 43.7s, dec: +71° 50′ 02″